Healthy Homes Assessment Stokes Valley

 Insulation Stokes Valley

-The "R" signifies thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The higher the R-value, the better the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3